applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 ## Where to go from here <link src='fc527a'/>

-If you're interested in learning more about the topics presented in this chapter, I recommend [Measuring Biological Diversity](http://www.amazon.com/Measuring-Biological-Diversity-Anne-Magurran/dp/0632056339) by Anne E. Magurran, and the [QIIME tutorials](http://qiime.org/tutorials/index.html).
-The [QIIME software package](http://www.qiime.org) is designed for performing the types of analyses described in this chapter.
+If you're interested in learning more about the topics presented in this chapter, I recommend [Measuring Biological Diversity](http://www.amazon.com/Measuring-Biological-Diversity-Anne-Magurran/dp/0632056339) by Anne E. Magurran, and the [QIIME 2 documentation](https://docs.qiime2.org).
+The [QIIME 2 software package](https://qiime2.org) is designed for performing the types of analyses described in this chapter.

 ## Acknowledgements <link src='0d9866'/>

-Much of content in this section is based on knowledge that I gained through years of working with [Rob Knight](https://knightlab.ucsd.edu/) and the rest of the [QIIME](http://qiime.org/) [development group](https://github.com/biocore/qiime/graphs/contributors).
+Much of content in this section is based on knowledge that I gained through years of working with the [QIIME](http://qiime.org/) and [QIIME 2](https://qiime2.org) user and developer communities.
 Thanks everyone, I'm looking forward to many more years of productive, fun and exciting work together!